Pappokhan/Pappokhan/README.md

 <font color="#9900FF">About Me:</font>

-I am a student currently studying B.Sc. in the Computer Science Engineering Department at American International University-Bangladesh.
-Passionate about AI, ML, NLP, NNs, and advancing technology.
-I am a tech enthusiast, and I can come up with solutions to any kind of problem myself.
-I am a punctual person in my life.
+I am Md.
+Shahidul Khan Pappo, currently pursuing a B.Sc. in Computer Science Engineering at American International University-Bangladesh.
+My focus lies within the dynamic domains of Artificial Intelligence (AI), Machine Learning (ML), Natural Language Processing (NLP), and Neural Networks (NNs).
+These disciplines are at the forefront of technological innovation, and I am eager to contribute to their evolution.
+As a dedicated tech enthusiast, I thrive on problem-solving and derive satisfaction from devising creative solutions.
+Moreover, I prioritize punctuality and effective time management in all aspects of my life.

 ---